 Letting Patience have her Perfect Work

-Finally, another reason why we must learn to count it all joy when we fall into various temptations is that we must allow patience to have her perfect work in us.
+Finally, another reason why we must learn to count it all joy when we fall into diverse temptations is because we must allow patience to have her perfect work in us.
 All of us have felt at one time or another that we have had to wait for a blessing must longer than we wanted to wait.
 One example of this can be found in Numbers 13:1-2 and 17-33 and Numbers 14:1-39 when Joshua and Caleb had to wait for over forty years for a promised blessing that the Lord was going to give them.
-These two men were a part of the twelve spies that went into Canaan to spy out the promise land at the instructions of the Lord to Moses His servant.
+These two men were a part of the twelve spies that when into Canaan to spy out the promised land at the instructions of the Lord to Moses His servant.
 The men were not just ordinary men, but they were men who had influence with the people because they were ruler among the people.